palaeoware/trevosim/docs/buildingfromsource.rst

     * The .dmg will be created in the 'deploy' folder and will be called 'TREvoSim_Installer.dmg'.
     * Note you may need to edit the variables in the generate_dmg bash script to match your folder structure.
-    * On opening the .dmg installer pacakge will see the following drag n' drop installation instructions:
+    * On opening the .dmg installer package you will be greated by the following drag n' drop installation window:

    .. figure:: _static/installer_macdmg.png